 DTS-HD Master Audio, Dolby TrueHD, Dolby Atmos, Dolby Vision

-The HDR tech here will be able to reproduce the darkest blacks and the brightest whites.
-The noise reduction feature will minimise interferences and provide precise image expression.
-The Dolby Atmos® tech will treat sounds as separate objects to make the experience more immersive.
+The HDR tech here reproduces the darkest blacks and the brightest whites.
+The noise reduction feature minimises interferences and provides precise image expression.
+The Dolby Atmos® tech treats sounds as separate objects.

 The included HDMI cable is pretty short.